-My name is Alexander Rauser, and I'm the founder and CEO of Prototype Digital Agency.
+My name is Alexander Rauser, and I'm the founder and CEO of Prototype, a digital strategy and transformation agency.
 Knowing how to start your own business can be a scary prospect, right?
 I know how you feel.
 It was the same for me back when I started out.
 I spotted an opportunity and went for it.
 There are risks and pitfalls along the way for any entrepreneur, especially digital start-ups.
 The trick to avoiding many of them is getting advice from people who've been there and done that.
 Of course, there weren't many of those around in digital when I started!
 Here are some pointers from me to you.

 Many businesses these days start their journey with little more than a superficial idea.
 But the market is so saturated these days that not having a clear purpose is a recipe for failure.
 You should aim to solve a real problem that people have or identify a much better way for people to do things than they have historically done before.
 That is often a good place to start.
 Be strategic and find a competitive advantage.
 Then you will spot the opportunities that are available.